-13. What if an employee refuses to come to work because of a generalized fear of infection? (updated 12/29/20)
+15. What if an employee refuses to come to work because of a generalized fear of infection? (updated 7/5/21)

 If operationally feasible, the employee may be allowed to telecommute.
-The CDC is recommending physical distancing, use of cloth face coverings, and frequent hand washing/use of hand sanitizer as effective and critical means to mitigate the spread of COVID-19.
 However, an employee can be required to attend work, and the refusal to do so may be grounds for discipline.